AlbertOpiyo/shopping--analysis/README.md

 # shopping--analysis
-This project involves analyzing a shopping cart abandonment dataset
+This project involves analyzing a shopping cart abandonment dataset.
+You can read more about the project[here]([url](https://medium.com/@aopiyo28/shopping-cart-analysis-project-5e2f85bc8914))